duckietown/book-devmanual-software/src/intermediate/simulation/gym-simulation-in-duckietown.md

 reference to daffy library above
 ```

-Now you need to create a simple Python script with uses the gym-duckietown API
+Now you need to create a simple Python script with uses the gym-duckietown API to connect to the simulator.
-to connect to the simulator, the API is very simple as you will see.

 Create and run the following file, from within the environment you have set up above: